perl-foundation-outreach/season-of-docs-ideas/docs.md

   expected to be able to write, run and test short programs to be used as examples in the documentation.
 * Good, working knowledge of English.
+* Good knowledge of GitHub as a collaborative working platform.

 Rating
 ------